Nick Wilson

 Culture - our systems of value recognition (i.e. how we determine what matters).
 Understanding and critically interrogating our systems of value recognition (the market, politics, education, science, healthcare, and the arts) is one of the emost important tasks we can embark on.

-Cultural capability - people's substantive freedoms to recognise what they have reason to value.
+Cultural capability - people's substantive freedoms to recognise what they have reason to value (I link this to the freedom to acknowledge our humanity).

-Cultural development - the expansion of people's substantive freedoms (i.e. their opportunities) to recognise what they have reason to value.
+Cultural development - the expansion of people's substantive freedoms (i.e. their opportunities) to recognise what they have reason to value (and to acknowledge our humanity).

 Cultural needs - people's needs to recognise what they have reason to value (comprising their needs to connect, to create and to count).